esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 <div markdown = "1">

-In this exercise, we will use the self-taught learning paradigm with a *sparse autoencoder* and (optionnaly in the supplementary exercice) *softmax classifier* to build both a classifier for spectral windows, but also an unsupervised audition system.
+In this exercise, we will use the self-taught learning paradigm with a *sparse autoencoder* in order to build an unsupervised audition system.
+Then, we will see how to transfer this learning and also rely on the *softmax classifier* (implemented in the [neural networks tutorial](/atiam-ml-2-neural-networks/) to build a classifier for spectral windows.

-First, you will train your sparse autoencoder on an **unlabeled** training dataset of audio data (in this case, you can use all the datasets from the tutorials, and even add your own audio files), which will be represented as a set of concatenated spectral windows (to keep the temporal information.
-This should produce features that are similar to the current theory of *Spectro-Temporal Receptive Fields* (SRTF), which models neurons in the primary auditory cortex (A1).
+First, you will train your sparse autoencoder on an **unlabeled** training dataset of audio data (in this case, you can use all the datasets from the tutorials, and even add your own audio files), which will be represented as a set of concatenated spectral windows (to keep the temporal information).

-Then, we will extract these learned features from the **labeled** dataset of audio files.
-These features will then be used as inputs to a *softmax classifier*.
-Concretely, for each example in the the labeled training dataset, we forward propagate the example to obtain the activation of the hidden units.
-This transformed representation is used as the new feature representation with which to train the softmax classifier.
+Then, we will extract these learned features from the *weights* of the network trained in an unsupervised fashion, in order to apply this knowledge to a **labeled** dataset of audio files (by using these features as inputs to a *softmax classifier*).
+Finally, we will extend this classifier by using *convolutional filters*.

 </div>{: .notice--blank}